lb-/website/pages/index.md

 <a name="posts"></a>
 ## Posts
-I have a few thoughts and ramblings on [Posts by LB](https://posts-by.lb.ee) - my Medium Publication.
+I have a few developer focused tutorials on [dev.to](https://dev.to/lb), plus some thoughts and ramblings on [Posts by LB](https://posts-by.lb.ee) - my Medium Publication.